 The Planning and Development Act 2005 allows for amendments to the MRS to be processed as either "minor" or "major" amendments depending on whether they are considered to constitute a substantial alteration to the MRS or not.
 Development Control Policy 1.9 - Amendment to Region Schemes sets out the criteria for deciding whether the major or minor process should be followed.
-In this regard, the amendment is proposed to be processed as a "minor" amendment as follows:
+The amendment is proposed to be processed as a "minor" amendment as follows: